GTPB/CPANG19/pages/toy_examples.md

 We see the `Mappings` of the `Alignment` written in blue for exact matches and yellow for mismatches above the nodes that they refer to.
 Many alignments can be visualized at the same time.
 A simpler mode of visualization `vg view -dSA` gives us the alignment's mappings to nodes, colored in the range from green to red depending on the quality of the match to the particular node.

+To use [IVG](https://vgteam.github.io/sequenceTubeMap/), we need the .xg index and an indexed GAM file.
+We already have the .xg index, and so we make the gam index using `vg gamsort`:

+    vg gamsort -i z.sort.gam.idx z.gam >z.sort.gam

+It's now possible to select "custom data" from the IVG model and upload your .xg and .gam.idx files to view them.

 For evaluation purposes, vg has the capability to compare the newly created read alignments to true paths of each reads used during simulation.

 	vg map -x z.xg -g z.gcsa -G z.sim --compare -j